jerryjappinen/baseline-php/documentation/strings/trim_text.md

 **Trim excess whitespaces, empty lines etc. from a string.** [View source](https://bitbucket.org/Eiskis/baseline.php/src/default/source/strings/trim_text.php?at=default)

-	function trim_text ($subject)
+	function trim_text ($subject, $singleLine = false)

-This function returns the subject string with no spaces, dashes or underscores.
-Each word in the subject string now begins with a capitalized letter.
+This function trims excess whitespace and empty lines from a subject string.
+When `$singleLine` is set to true, all line breaks will be stripped.